proacd.conf(5) ProL2TP Manual proacd.conf(5)

 set in the RADIUS server configuration.
 It is possible to specify all

-bination of local configuration parameters in proacd and prol2tpd and
+combination of local configuration parameters in proacd and prol2tpd

-RADIUS attributes.
-For any parameters specified in both the derived
+and RADIUS attributes.
+For any parameters specified in both the

-proacd/prol2tpd profile AND via a returned RADIUS attribute, the RADIUS
+derived proacd/prol2tpd profile AND via a returned RADIUS attribute,

 MANDATORY